rafamrslima/100days-codeup/log.md

 ### Day 43/100
 Rust studies - today I learned about statements, how is the 'return' from functions.
 I reviewed concepts of stack and heap memory, and I saw some examples of ownership.
 I also learned how Cargo is used to start a project.

+### Day 44/100
+Rust studies - today I started practicing coding, created examples with different data types, I learned how to use structs, traits, match and tuples.